About Colorectal Diagnostics

 At the conclusion of your tests, we ask you to wait whilst we transcribe the report.
 You will receive a copy of the report before you leave.
 You will also receive the original Ultrasound photos, if there are any.
 We suggest you take these with you to your next appointment with your referring doctor.
 We will also send a copy of the report to your referring doctor.

 The short answer is “it depends”.
 Most people find the tests are similar to an internal examination.
 Some medical conditions can mean there is more discomfort.
-The doctor and nurse present will communicate with you throughout the tests to ensure you are OK and if it is too much, they will stop.
+The doctor and nurse present will communicate with you throughout the tests to ensure you are OK and will stop if you need them to.

 Before your test you will need to use a Microlax Enema approximately one hour prior to LEAVING HOME to attend your appointment.
 If you have an queries or concerns regarding the preparation please contact our clinic to discuss your concerns.